 Social work is a versatile degree program, designed to prepare students to serve any population or age group.
 Becoming a generalist, ready to work in many different settings, opens many opportunities for students.
 At Olivet, students can study international social work, crisis intervention, child welfare services, social work with the aging, emergency management, mental health and more.
-They learn about social work with individuals, families, groups, organizations, and communities from both the person-in-environment (ecological) and strengths-based perspectives.
+They learn about social work with individuals, families, groups, organizations and communities from both the person-in-environment (ecological) and strengths-based perspectives.

 The need for bilingual social workers continues to grow.
 Students can also pursue a minor in Spanish and expand their job opportunities for after graduation.

+At Olivet, students complete the required 90 clock hours of applied learning by volunteering to serve a variety of populations in the greater Kankakee, Illinois, area or other locations.
 Field placement experience during the final semester of senior year is also required for this degree.
 Students complete 450 clock hours at an agency or facility within a 250-mile radius of Bourbonnais or at another approved location.
-Under professional supervision, students learn about social work practice in agency environments.
-They also prepare for professional employment in a variety of social work settings.
+They also have the opportunity to prepare and present their research projects at national conferences, such as the North American Association of Christians in Social Work (NACSW).
+Under professional supervision, students learn about social work practice in agency environments, as well as preparing for professional employment in a variety of social work settings.

-In addition to completing 540 clock hours in practical social work experiences, many social work students are actively involved with volunteer activities and mission trips to put their knowledge to work.
+In addition to completing 540 total hours in practical social work experiences, many social work students are actively involved with volunteer activities and mission trips to put their knowledge to work.
 Diakonia, the social work club on campus, focuses on serving the community through planned activities.